zainabx78/tech501-week1/Notes/Git.md

 * Saves versions of files/folders.
 * Tracks changes.

+## .Git folder
+- Created when you initialize a repo, if you remove it your repo will no longer be a git repo.

 ## Git repository (Repo)
 * Just a normal folder/directory at the beginning.
 * Use git init to turn the folder into a git repository.